libertysoft3/saidit/README.md

   1. Choose username "reddit"
   1. Choose to install "OpenSSH Server"
   1. Complete Ubuntu installation.
-1. Login and run `ifconfig` and note your ip address
+1. Login and run `$ ifconfig` and note your VM's ip address
 1. If you forgot to install the openssh server, run `sudo apt-get install openssh-server`
 1. You can now detach your VM or shut it down and restart in headless mode.
 Don't forget to shut down your VM before shutting down your host OS or you may corrupt your reddit installation.

 ### Update your hosts file to resolve https://reddit.local in your browser

-Add the ip you noted earlier to your hosts file as "reddit.local".
+Add the ip of your Ubuntu 14 server or virtual machine to your "hosts" file as domain name "reddit.local".
 This procedure [varies by OS](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/).
-On linux edit `/etc/hosts` and add, e.g. `192.168.1.20 reddit.local`.
-Once this is setup you can ssh into your VM easily with `ssh reddit@reddit.local`.
+On linux edit `/etc/hosts` and add something like `192.168.1.20 reddit.local`.

 ### Install reddit

-SSH into your VM as user `reddit` and update the OS.
+SSH into your Ubuntu 14 reddit server and update the OS

-    # host OS
     $ ssh reddit@reddit.local
-    # VM
     $ sudo apt-get update
     $ sudo apt-get upgrade
     $ sudo apt-get install git

-Then install the saidit reddit open source fork
+Install saidit/reddit open source

     $ cd ~/
     $ git clone https://github.com/libertysoft3/saidit.git
-    $ chmod +x reddit/install-reddit.sh
+    $ chmod +x saidit/install-reddit.sh
-    $ sudo ./reddit/install-reddit.sh
+    $ sudo ./saidit/install-reddit.sh
     # if you get an error about "less" restart the server and try again
-    # reddit has been installed at ~/src/reddit. to cleanup run:
+    # cleanup the installer checkout:
-    $ rm -rf ~/reddit
+    $ rm -rf ~/saidit

-Install sample data, optional but recommended

-    $ cd ~/src/reddit
-    $ reddit-run scripts/inject_test_data.py -c 'inject_test_data()'
-    $ sudo start reddit-job-update_popular_subreddits
-    # NOTE: an admin user "reddit" with password "password" is created

-### Additional configuration

-Grant your reddit user 'reddituser' the admin role

-    $ cd ~/src/reddit/r2
-    $ sed -i '/# employees = saidit:admin/c\employees = saidit:admin, reddituser:admin' development.update
-    $ make ini
-    $ sudo reddit-flush

-increase PostgreSQL max_connections for greater stability (87/100 in use at reddit idle without Solr running?)

-    $ sudo nano /etc/postgresql/9.3/main/postgresql.conf
-    # edit: max_connections = 100
-    # to: max_connections = 150
-    $ sudo service postgresql restart
-    $ sudo reddit-restart

-optional: change the default subreddits that guests see

-    $ cd ~/src/reddit/r2
-    $ paster shell run.ini
-    # paste the following, hit enter:
-    from r2.models import *
-    srs = [Subreddit._by_name(n) for n in ("pics", "videos", "science", "technology")] LocalizedDefaultSubreddits.set_global_srs(srs)
-    LocalizedFeaturedSubreddits.set_global_srs([Subreddit._by_name('pics')])
-    exit()

-watch reddit run and debug errors

-    $ sudo tail -f /var/log/syslog

-additional configuration changes you may wish to make are shown in `r2/development.update.saidit`

-### Optional: accessing VM files from your host

-You can mount the VM's reddit files as a folder on your host machine for easy editing and searching. sshfs is a quick and easy approach.
-On your host install sshfs and run `sshfs reddit@reddit.local:/home/reddit/src/reddit ~/vm`.
-Unmount it later with `fusermount -u ~/vm` to avoid crashing your editor when your VM shuts down.

----

-## Misc upgrades

 ### Upgrade curl